 Visit the Klondike Gold Rush National Historical Park, a little-known gem in Historic Pioneer Square within walking distance of downtown and close to the Amtrak King Street Station.
 Seattle was a hub where thousands of gold diggers congregated to prepare for their journey to Canada and Alaska.
 Begin your journey watching the historical film in the auditorium, then wander the museum with the many exhibits and artifacts from the period.
 Allow 1 to 2 hours.

 6. Stroll The Pike Place Market

 Another iconic Seattle location is Pike Place Market.
-Begin your journey by picking up a map at the Market Information Booth just east of the neon sign, or download a visitor’s guide at this link.
+Begin your journey by picking up a map at the Market Information Booth just east of the neon sign, or download a visitor’s guide.
 The Market is home to more than 500 businesses over a nine-acre site.
 Allow several hours to hear the fishmongers calling out their catch, smell the aromas from the bakeries and delis, admire the fresh farm produce and flowers, and shop craft markets and unique gift stores.